 I always create a very live, unplugged sound, even though I use a digital setup.
 The range of physically modelled pianos that I play (created by Modartt’s Pianoteq) are truly amazing.
 The piano is a magical instrument for me, and this technology feels alive and expressively connected just like an acoustic instrument.
 My aim as a classical artist is to express myself as honestly, fully and naturally as I possibly can using the language that I know, to discover some deep truth about life that transcends the mundane and brings solace and catharsis and ultimately peace.

 As a nu soul jazz musician, I am unashamedly nostalgic for the soulful, funky sounds of the 70s.
 I adore the old electric pianos and the sweet, jazzy soulful vocal style that goes with them so well.
-I produce my own tracks but try to keep a natural feel: when music is quantised to have perfect rhythm and intonation, it sounds robotic to me.
-I like my studio-produced music to breathe and feel alive and human.
+I produce my own tracks but try to keep a natural, unplugged, live feel: when music is quantised to have perfect rhythm and intonation, it sounds robotic to me.
+So I like my studio-produced music to breathe and feel alive and human.
 Using the huge range of virtual pianos available and creating drum grooves, I’m like a kid in a toy shop with all the amazing technology that I’ve acquired.
-That’s why I chose the name Louie Harrison: my Grandma’s name was Louise Harrison and when I was a kid doing lots of music exams and competitions, she always encouraged me to approach music with a playful sense of wonder.
+That’s why I chose the name Louie Harrison: my Grandma’s name was Louise Harrison and when I was a kid doing lots of music exams and competitions, she always encouraged me to approach music with a playful sense of joy and wonder.